-The best Apple iPhone 7 and Apple iPhone 7 Plus deals - January 2017
+The best Apple iPhone 7 and Apple iPhone 7 Plus deals - April 2017

 Apple's pulled another one out the bag - or rather two - with the Apple iPhone 7 and Apple iPhone 7 Plus.

-We'll have the full low-down on both phones at Stuff.tv, and once you've read up on them you'll quite possibly want to buy one in the January sales.
+We have the full low-down on both phones at Stuff.tv, and once you've read up on them you'll quite possibly want to buy one in the today.
 We can help you with that.

-Below you'll find all the order info and also on each of the major networks.
+Below you'll find all best offers around, on each of the major networks, Three, EE, O2 and Vodafone.
 We'll be updating it regularly as more deals arrive, so remember to bookmark the page and keep checking back in with us.

-Here are the best deals, where we recommend the EE offer for its data offering, and Vodafone for its low TCO thanks to the six month's discount.
+Here are the best deals for the iPhone 7 Plus, where we believe the EE deal with its low TCO, and big data, is a good offer.

 SIM free